Tennis for Beginners

 tennis for beginners

-This tennis for beginners section will focus mostly on the mental side of the game.
+This beginner tennis section teaches you the basic techniques and the mental side of the game.

 Most beginners are overwhelmed with instruction and there are many great websites and videos about technique and strategy.